Connect with us

 Cain said he wants to lead by example and encourage business owners to hire formerly incarcerated people, which is what he did for chaplains and other MDOC staff.
 Among them is George King, who served 25 years at Angola for manslaughter and now is the MDOC’s statewide program director.

-Through MDOC’s job training schools, inmates can learn to and pour concrete trucks.
+Through MDOC’s job training schools, inmates can learn to drive and pour concrete trucks.
 They can train to be a commercial truck driver through a simulator.
 They learn to weld in a mobile unit that travels among the prisons.
 Cain wants people to walk out with certifications and licenses.

 While women can also participate in those programs, there are also some specifically for them, such as the cosmetology school that opened last month at Delta Correctional.